 In the inner membrane of the mitochondrion is a series of protein complexes that will receive the electrons and pass them from one complex to another.
 NADH passes 2 high energy electrons onto a protein complex (Complex I) in the inner membrane of the mitochondria.
 This complex is called NADH dehydrogenase.
 NADH dehydrogenase does two things.
 First, it accepts a pair of high energy electrons from NADH.
 Second, it uses some of the energy from these electrons to undergo a conformational change.
 This conformational change is associated with the movement of 4H+ ions from the mitochondrial matrix to the intermembranous space (the space between the inner and outer membranes of the mitochondria).
 Next, these two new electrons on Complex I are moved to Coenzyme Q (CoQ).
-Coenzyme Q is also called ubiquinone.
-CoQ will pass these electrons straight to complex III.
-Note: the flow of electrons is either 1,3,4 for NADH or 2,3,4 for FADH2 and complex II doesn't pump protons.
-For these reasons, we get more energy from NADH than FADH2.
+Coenzyme Q is als called ubiquinone.